dustatron/karaoke-team/README.md

 7. edit files in '/src' to make changes to the project.

-8. remove .git to get rid of this projects commit history
+8. remove .git delete this projects commit history
 ```sh
 rm -rf .git
 ```
-9. start git your new git repository
+9. start your new git repository
 ```sh
 git init
 ```